 - Sea salt and black pepper to taste

-Begin by preparing the ingredients.
-Peel and finely chop the sweet potatoes, garlic, celery, carrot, onion, red chilli and ginger.
-Warm the coconut oil in large saucepan, using a medium heat, then add the prepared vegetables.
+Peel and roughly chop the sweet potatoes, garlic, celery, carrot, onion, red chilli and ginger.
+Heat the coconut oil in large saucepan using a medium heat then add the prepared vegetables.